grumdrig/slog/README.md

 ### Combat

-Not sure if should do combat round-by-round or abstract to the full fight.
-The former is probably easier.

 Stats are low, like starting 1-3.
 They and weapon create an attack value, armor and dex creates a defend value, add each of those to a die roll, if attacker's roll is higher than the defenders its a hit.
 Should be some non-zero chance of guaranteed hit.
 Then there's a number of dice for damage, maybe d2's.